chris-short/chrisshort.net/content/post/gitlab-annoyance-private-to-public-repos.md

 I realized that on our internal, private GitLab server a repo needed to be changed from Private to Public.
 I did not have rights on the repo so I pinged a co-worker who did.
 Once the repo was public, for some reason, Test Kitchen was still unable to pull in the role.

-After a significant amount of testing and tweaking this morning we found a GitLab issue titled, [Switching project from private to public, still requires authentication](https://gitlab.com/gitlab-org/gitlab-ce/issues/24947) (and [this issue pointed out by GitLab](https://gitlab.com/gitlab-org/gitlab-ce/issues/27049) in the comments below).
+After a significant amount of testing and tweaking this morning we found a GitLab issue titled, [Switching project from private to public, still requires authentication](https://gitlab.com/gitlab-org/gitlab-ce/issues/24947) and [this issue pointed out by GitLab](https://gitlab.com/gitlab-org/gitlab-ce/issues/27049) in the comments below.
 It turns out that there is an additional dropdown to change when switching from Private to Public.
 Under "Feature Visibility" there is a drop down titled, "**Repository**: *Push files to be stored in this project*"

 [![GitLab Private to Public Repo Change](https://cdn.chrisshort.net/gitlab-private-public-repo.png)](https://cdn.chrisshort.net/gitlab-private-public-repo.png)